fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 {% include alert.html class='danger' title='Weekly reflection' text="
-One of the main goals of this course is to sharpen critical faculties when it comes to critiquing dietary advice.
-So let's practice.
+One of the main goals of this course is to sharpen critical faculties when it comes to dietary advice.
+So let's practice!
 For your post this week, critique the Eddie Kim article using the kinds of arguments you found in the other articles for this week.
 What does it do well?
+How does it disappoint?
 Where does it use history effectively?
 What kinds of issues have we covered in class that it should have used more?
 "%}